europaphp/skeleton/lib/Europa/readme.md

 View
 ----

 Suite of different styles of output.
-A view is used in conjunction with a controllers return value and a response to automate output.
+A view is used in conjunction with a controller's return value and a response to automate output.